 1 tsp stevia glycerite (or to desired sweetness)

 In a small bowl, beat egg whites until soft peaks form.
-Gradually add remaining 1/4 cup erythritol.
+Gradually add the remaining 1/4 cup erythritol.
 Beat until firm but not dry.
 Fold egg whites into yolk mixture.
 Pour into prepared pan.
-Bake at 350 degrees F (175 degrees C) for 45 to 50 minutes or until cake tester inserted into the middle comes out clean.
-Allow to cool 10 minutes.
-Loosen edge of cake with knife before removing side of pan.
+Bake at 350 degrees F (175 degrees C) for 45 to 50 minutes or until a cake tester inserted into the middle comes out clean.
+Allow cooling 10 minutes.
+Loosen edge of the cake with a knife before removing the side of the pan.
 Cool cake completely; place on a deep serving plate.
-Use a two prong meat fork or cake tester to pierce surface of cake.
+Use a two-prong meat fork or cake tester to pierce the surface of the cake.

 Mix together coconut milk, 1 tsp stevia, almond milk and 1/4 cup of the whipping cream.
 Discard 1 cup of the measured milk mixture or cover and refrigerate.
 Pour remaining milk mixture over cake slowly until absorbed.
 Whip the remaining whipping cream until it thickens and reaches spreading consistency.
 Frost cake with whipped cream.
 OPTION: Crumble the cake and serve as a “pudding cake.”
 Makes 8 servings.